Updated: Aug 9

 With many industries relying heavily on technology, many of your repetitive tasks can be automated through software and scheduling apps.
 Automate everything you can with apps like Tailwind for Social Media or other software for your type of work.
 You'll be surprised by how much time and energy you save!

 You can also delegate the tasks that you don't want to do or aren't good at.
 For household tasks, try delegating them to your children or partner.
-For work, hire a Virtual Assistant to help you in the areas your not as strong in or don't have time for.
+For work, hire a Virtual Assistant to help you in the areas you're not as strong in or don't have time for.

 It's easy to get lost in your work, but don't forget to take the occasional break to clear your mind and refresh yourself.
 Every hour or so, take a 5-10 minute break.
 Open a window to let in some fresh air and sunlight or, even better, go outside for a few minutes.
 You'll come back refreshed and ready to focus again.